 Exercise is important to help you achieve the best results from your hip replacement.
 You will already have learned many of these exercises prior to your surgery or while you were in the hospital.
-These basic exercises can be done at home and will also be part of your recovery exercise program.
+These basic exercises can be done at home, in bed or in a recliner, and will also be part of your recovery exercise program.

 - 1. Ankle Pumps

 - 2. Quad Sets

 - 3. Gluteal Sets

 - 4. Outward Heel Slides

 - 5. Hip Flexion Heel Slides

 - 6. Short Arc Quads

-- 7. Straight Leg Raise

-- 8. Heel Toe Raise Chair
+- 7. Heel Toe Raise Chair

-- 9. Mini Squats
+- 8. Mini Squats

-- 10. Armchair Pushups
+- 9. Armchair Pushups